JetBrains/compose-multiplatform/examples/html/landing/README.md

-Landing page of Compose for Web
+Landing page of Compose for Web (a former name of Compose HTML Library)

 ### Running Web browser application
  * To run, launch command: `./gradlew :jsBrowserRun`